 In connection with his appointment as President and CEO, we entered into an employment agreement with Mr. Chung in April 2011.
 Pursuant to the employment agreement, Mr. Chung received a starting bonus of \$50,000.
 In March 2012, we entered into an amended and restated employment agreement with Mr. Chung.
-This employment agreement has an initial term through March 31, 2013 and automatically renews for additional one-year periods unless terminated by either party on 90 days prior notice.
+This employment agreement, which had an initial term through March 31, 2013, automatically renewed on March 31, 2013 for an additional one-year period and will continue to automatically renew for additional one year periods unless terminated by either party on 90 days prior notice.